Summary

 - Blades should be passed using a "neutral zone" or a kidney tray rather than hand-to-hand to prevent needle-stick and sharps injuries.

-- Blades must be mounted and removed from the handle using a needle driver or specialized blade remover; never use fingers.
+- Blades must be mounted and removed from the handle using a needle driver or specialized blade remover.

-- Surgical Significance: Surgical incisions should be made parallel to Langer lines whenever possible.
+- Surgical significance: Surgical incisions should be made parallel to skin tension lines whenever possible.

 - Incisions made perpendicular to these lines are subject to greater tension and are more likely to result in widened, hypertrophic scars.